How to Remove a News Article from Google | The Discoverability Company

 A negative news article on Google's first page can define how the world sees you.
 It might be from years ago.
 The situation may have been resolved, charges dropped, a lawsuit settled.
 But the article stays indexed, and anyone who searches your name finds it first.
 Getting a news article removed or suppressed is one of the most common requests we receive, and it is also one of the most nuanced.
 There is no single playbook.
 The right approach depends on the publication, the content, and the facts.

-Direct Outreach to the Publisher
+Direct outreach to the publisher

-The first step is always to contact the publication directly.
+The first step is often to contact the publication directly.
 Many news outlets will update, unpublish, or de-index an article if you can demonstrate that the information is outdated, inaccurate, or that the underlying matter was resolved.
 This works best with local news outlets and smaller publications that are responsive to reader requests.

 When you reach out, be specific.
 Explain what changed since the article was published.
 If charges were dropped, include documentation.
 If a lawsuit was settled, reference the resolution.
 If the article contains factual errors, point them out with evidence.
 A clear, professional, fact-based request gets results far more often than a vague appeal to fairness.